-Archaeological excavations show that the island was already inhabited in the Neolithic period, and a monastery was established there around the year 1000, the "Saint-Vincent Priory".
+Archaeological digs have shown that the motte was inhabited as far back as the Neolithic period, and a monastery was established there around the year 1000, known as the Saint-Vincent priory.

-The lake of Ilay flows into the Hérisson river.
+Lake Ilay empties into the Hérisson river.

 Possible activities :